01 of 08

 Buff the Tile

-Clean the tile again after the grout has set up completely.
+Clean the tile again after the grout has hardened completely.
 You can use clean cheesecloth, but a Mr. Clean Magic Eraser ® is more effective.
 Buff the tile to a bright shine.